belkinsa/GrailvilleSouthSideWetlands/notes/timeline.md

 ## September

-- 18th- Places a nibbler on the dock side of the small pond.
+- 17th- Placed a nibbler on the dock side of the small pond.
 It rained last week.

+## October

+- 16th- The rafts were removed from the small ponds.
+None of the orginal plants were alive but the aqudtic plants took over and grew in the spots.
+Four plants types were found

+    - One with big, broad, fuzzy leaves
+    - Wheat-grass like plant with long, narrow leaves
+    - Olive-green stemed plant with small, narrow, serrated leaves
+    - Ground cover-like plant with small green-reddish leaves

+This could explain the raise in the average pH compared to last year.

+The big pond has 10% - 20 % duckweed, ~80% has died off.